bruvellu/terebratalia-wnts/wnt.md

 <!--TODO: cite @prudhomme2002?-->

-## Wnts genes are upregulated in concert during axial elongation
+## Wnt genes are upregulated in concert during axial elongation

 To characterize the developmental dynamics of Wnt expression in *T. transversa*, we analyzed stage-specific RNA-seq data from the unfertilized egg to the post-metamorphic juveniles.
 We detect a great abundance of *wnt4* and *wntA* transcripts deposited maternally in the oocyte (@fig:profiling).
-Transcripts of other Wnts, such as *wnt1t* and *wnt6*, are present at lower levels.
+Transcripts of other Wnt genes, such as *wnt1t* and *wnt6*, are present at lower levels.
 This expression profile remains unchanged after fertilization (mid blastula, 8h) but shifts significantly at the late blastula stage (19h) when a concerted upregulation of *wnt1*, *wnt8*, *wnt10* and *wnt16* occurs (@fig:profiling).
 Throughout gastrulation Wnt genes continue to be upregulated with *wnt1* and *wnt5* in the early gastrula (26h); *wnt6*, *wnt7*, and *wnt11* in the mid gastrula (37h); and *wnt2*, *wnt9*, and *wnt10* in the late gastrula (51h).
 Between the late gastrula and early larva stages, all Wnt genes are expressed.